 - For Business Sector participants, proceed to the - CCRA for Manitoba Business Module. - Tier 1 CCRA applied to the business context. - For design professionals, proceed to the - Infrastructure Climate Risk Assessment Featuring the PIEVC Process Module mcrtproject.ca/courses/

 Feedback

-Post Class Participation Survey:
+Post-Pilot Class Participation Survey:

-- Your feedback is extremely important to us, critical to understanding how you might use new capacities to expand the resilience of your business against climate change impacts. - Links to a survey will be emailed to you within 24 hours
+- Your feedback is extremely important to us, critical to course module refinement - Links to a survey will be emailed to you within 24 hours